wolfgang halbig marriage record

 April 14, 1979 – Wolfgang Walter Halbig marries Kathleen Audrey Crace

-May 9 1979 A blurb in the Ocala Star-Banner explains Wolfgang’s recent employment history (RIGHT).
+May 9 1979 A blurb in the Ocala Star-Banner explains Wolfgang’s recent employment history.

-It is reporting that, after being abruptly and publicly fired from Lake Weir High School, Halbig was transferred to Lake Weir Middle School.
+It is reported that, after being abruptly and publicly fired from Lake Weir High School, Halbig was transferred to Lake Weir Middle School.

 Wolfgang then received a coaching offer (apparently bumped back down to defensive coordinator) from Forest High School in Ocala, which he tentatively accepted and worked at for one week before changing back to Vanguard High School, where is expected to start as an assistant coach.